MichaelKazembe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 11.
 Don't just count your directories, make your directories count :a script that counts the number of directories and sub-directories in the current directory.

+TASK 12: What’s new: a script that displays the 10 newest files in the current directory.